The Daily Show (1996– )

 Bill O'Reilly: [to John McCain in an interview] But I think that coerced interrogation... the Bagram guys tell me it works, it's just a matter of degree.

 Jon Stewart: That's Bill O'Reilly giving lectures on torture to John "five years of drinking my own urine in a bamboo cage" McCain.

 Jon Stewart: [on Cindy Sheehan and the conservative media] The old guilt- by-association argument.
 She hangs out with Michael Moore whose film Bowling For Columbine featured Charlie Heston... who played a Mexican in Touch of Evil...
 Mexico speaks the same language as Cuba... where Fidel Castro plotted to kill JFK... as seen in the film starring Kevin Bacon.
 Oh, Cindy Sheehan!
 Why do you and your liberal cohorts plan to kill Kevin Bacon?

 Jon Stewart: [on P. Diddy changing his name] Just Diddy!
 The P is gone!
 Oh... say it ain't so, Diddy.
 Why did you do it, Diddy?

 Sean 'P. Diddy' Combs: Because I thought the P was getting between me and my fans.

 Jon Stewart: The P was getting between him and his fans.
 You know I don't think it's the P. I think it's the bodyguards.

-Stephen Colbert: [on the white house's new chef] I think the right may be shocked to learn she once made an organic quince tart with a lactose free cremon glaze for a vegan banquet.
+Stephen Colbert: [on the White House's new chef] I think the right may be shocked to learn she once made an organic quince tart with a lactose-free crème anglaise for a vegan banquet.